kammitama5/kammitama5.github.io/_posts/2017-10-1-Monday-October-1st.md

   $h!tty.
 I chatted with my friend over the private stream about it, and he made me feel better, though.
 I'm really thankful for that.

+## Notes

+## Tensorflow Workshop

+- for non-convergence (auto diff), use smaller increments or turn on nodes as trained constrain when nodes are turned on
+- ML is programming with data instead of instructions
+- Categorical column => discrete vs continuous data
+- DNN => embedding type
+- LIME => Local Interpretable Model-Agnostic Explanations
+- CNNs =>
+  - local receptive fields
+  - shared weights (all neurons in the hidden layer detect the same feature)
+  - pooling => Max pooling (layers go between convolutional hidden layers)
+- for most CNNs, max-pooling is used

+## Haxl

+- ApplicativeDo (2016)
+- Monadic operation => sequential one has to be done before another (not good for concurrency) vs Applicative
+- Dumps cache as Haskell => prints out cache as haskell programme
+- Can make unit tests, write libraries to pre-populate the cache
+- debug (reproducibility) since can dump the cache
+- Sigma is used for spam/ abusive and fake accounts on fb, etc
+  - Concurrency
+  - Caching
+  - Testability
+  - Debuggability

+## Web Auth

+- MAC => Message Authentication Codes
+- Soft tokens
+- STARTTLS => opportunitistic encryption protocol

+## Dependent Types in Haskell

+- domain specific type checkers
+  - Type computation (parsing...base case...may or may not be empty.. ```*``` repeat pattern)
+  - Indexed Types
+  - Double-duty types
+  - Equivalence Proofs

 ## Conclusion

 - I am really thankful for the opportunity to have attended Strange Loop.
 I'd like to go back